takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 ### List stacks

 Use the `docker stack ls` command to list stacks in your Swarm.
-Remember, you can use multiple stack in your application architecture design.
+Remember, you can use multiple stacks in your application architecture design.

 ### List services in the stack